panda3d/panda3d-docs/programming/shaders/shader-basics.rst

 To fetch data that was supplied using :meth:`~.NodePath.set_shader_input()`, the shader must use the appropriate parameter name.
-See the :ref:`list of GLSL shader inputs <list-of-glsl-shader-inputs>` or the :ref:`list of Cg shader inputs <list-of-possible-cg-shader-inputs>`, many of which refer to the data that was stored using :meth:`~.NodePath.set_shader_input()`.
+See the :ref:`list of GLSL shader inputs <list-of-glsl-shader-inputs>` many of which refer to the data that was stored using :meth:`~.NodePath.set_shader_input()`.